skjerns/mat7.3/README.md

 - This library will __only__ load mat 7.3 files.
 For older versions use `scipy.io.loadmat`
 - `cell` objects are loaded as lists.
 That means they lose their structure and and need to be sorted manually
 - Proprietary MATLAB types (e.g `datetime`, `duriation`, etc) are not supported.
 If someone tells me how to convert them, I'll implement that
-- For now, you can't save anything back to the .mat
+- For now, you can't save anything back to the .mat.
+Let me know if you need this functionality, would be quick to implement.